Updated May 30, 2023

 1. Hibernate 3.0

-Hibernate 3 developed to support java 1.5 version with full-featured query facilities and enhanced EJB3 persistence.
+They developed it to support Java 1.5 version with full-featured query facilities and enhanced EJB3 persistence.

 - Provided API with enhanced Hibernate query criteria and support for the queries expressed in the Native SQL dialects of the database.